SJTU-IPADS/HEDB/docs/native-setup.md

 Likewise, you should use the random value as the encryption key, not hard-coded one, see `src/privacy_zone/crypto.cpp`.

-3. Prevent Admin login
+3. Admin login

-Replace admin's password with a long random key.
+Replace admin's password with an extremely long random key.